Julian Garrett

 Julian B. Garrett (born November 7, 1940) is an American lawyer and politician and is currently the Senator from the 11th district in the Iowa Senate.

 Background

 Garrett served as a Republican in the Iowa House of Representatives as the Representative from the 73rd District from 2011 until 2013.
-In November 2013, Garrett was elected to the Iowa State Senate in a special election following the resignation of Kent Sorenson who plead guilty to obstruction of justice and other felonies related to campaign finances.
+In November 2013, Garrett was elected to the Iowa State Senate in a special election following the resignation of Kent Sorenson who pleaded guilty to obstruction of justice and other felonies related to campaign finances.

 Garrett was subsequently re-elected in 2014, 2018, and 2022.
-Garrett was born in Des Moines, Iowa and resides in Indianola.
+Garrett was born in Des Moines, Iowa, and resides in Indianola.
 He has a B.A. from Central College and a J.D. from the University of Iowa College of Law.